knightnemo/blog/content/posts/ml2.md

 draft: false
 ShowToc: true
 tags: ["machine-learning", "computer-science", "algebra", "math", "artificial-intelligence", "algorithm"]
 summary: "This is the second article in the Machine Learning Series.
-It covers the basics of unsupervised learning(PCA, k-NN, LSH, Metric Learning)."
+It covers the first part of unsupervised learning, including topics like Dimension Reduction, PCA, k-NN, LSH and Metric Learning."
 ---
 # Machine Learning: Unsupervised Learning I